-During the years ended December 31, 2019 and 2018, the subsidiaries of the Company embarked on several different expansion projects as well as certain required maintenance projects.
-The largest of these expansion projects currently underway is the construction of a catalyst recycling facility in Ohio and expansion projects in Brazil.
-Costs incurred up to December 31, 2019, which are included in construction in progress, totalled \$61,929 (2018: \$27,051).
+During the years ended December 31, 2020 and 2019, the Company embarked on several different expansion projects as well as certain required maintenance projects.
+The largest of these expansion projects currently underway is the construction of a catalyst recycling facility in Ohio.
+Costs incurred up to December 31, 2020, which are included in construction in progress, totaled \$158,787 (2019: \$61,929).